 I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.

 I have been in the field of education working with children, teens, and adults for over nineteen years.
 I was inspired to choose Educational Therapy as a career when my son was identified as dyslexic.
-My own struggles as a young student have provided me with empathy and compassion in addressing a student's critical needs.
+Reflecting on my own struggles as a young student has provided me with empathy and compassion in addressing a student's critical needs.
 The right kind of support for a child can be life-changing.

 I use a variety of assessments, materials, and assistive technology in my practice.
-My training includes multisensory methodologies such as Orton-Gillingham (for dyslexia), Wilson Reading System, the Barton Reading System, Making Math Real, Handwriting Without Tears, Read Naturally and SIMS.
-I regularly attend conferences that continue to develop a deep interest in how people learn.
-I am specifically interested in new research about dyslexia and executive function challenges.
+My training includes multi-sensory methodologies such as Orton-Gillingham, the Wilson Reading System, the Barton Reading System, Lindamood Bell / Seeing Stars, Making Math Real, Handwriting Without Tears, Read Naturally and SIMS.
+I regularly attend conferences that continue to develop my deep interest in how people learn.
+I am specifically interested in new research about dyslexia.